ezbuckeye/Calculator-App/README.md

 * When the last operation was "right parenthesis" (in scientific mode)
     * test 1: Click any "unary operation" button, the operation is applied to the parentheses

-#### 4. equal():
+#### D. equal():
-* When the last operation is "binary operation" test 1: Click the "equal" button, the number before the "binary operation" is on display
+* When the last operation is "binary operation"
+    * test 1: Click the "equal" button, the number before the "binary operation" is on display
-* When the last operation is not "binary operation" test 1: Click the "equal" button, the calculation result is on display
+* When the last operation is not "binary operation"
+    * test 1: Click the "equal" button, the calculation result is on display
-* When the last operation is "left parenthesis" (in scientific mode) test 1: Click the "equal" button, the "equal" button is disabled
+* When the last operation is "left parenthesis" (in scientific mode)
+    * test 1: Click the "equal" button, the "equal" button is disabled

-#### 5. addLeftParenthesis():
+#### E. addLeftParenthesis():
 * When the last operation is "digit" (in scientific mode)
     * test 1: Click the "(" button, the "*"(multiplication) operation and "(" is appended to the digit
 * When the last operation is "binary operation" (in scientific mode)